nicolus/orchard/README.md

 ## What is this ?

-Orchard is a collection of provisioning script that should make it really fast and easy to install a full LAMP stack on windows 10 with Ubuntu 20.04 on WSL2.
+Orchard is a provisioning script that makes it really fast and easy to install a full LAMP stack on windows 10 with Ubuntu 20.04 on WSL2.
 It will install and configure the following :

 * Apache 2
-* PHP 7.0, 7.1, 7.2, 7.3 and 7.4
+* PHP 7.0, 7.1, 7.2, 7.3, 7.4 and 8.0
 * MySQL 8.0
 * Redis
 * Memcache